compasjs/compas/packages/code-gen/src/experimental/README.md

 See
 https://github.com/awslabs/smithy/blob/main/smithy-utils/src/main/java/software/amazon/smithy/utils/AbstractCodeWriter.java

-- Probably want to go with 'OOP' here;
+- Probably want to go with 'OOP' here; or decide how we can minimize params passed to the writers in such a way to have decent convenient internal API.
   - Base writer
     - Manages files
     - Internally strings